Distinguished Unit With Honors

 James River High School NJROTC

-Welcome to the James River High School Navy Junior ROTC program website.
-Scroll down to find various resources to help you learn about our unit, get in contact with us, RSVP for events, and more.
-In our 11 years of operation, we been have awarded seven prestigious awards, awarded only to those whose units stand out as primary examples of the Navy Core Values of Honor, Courage, and Commitment.
+Welcome to the official James River High School, Navy Junior Reserve Officer Training Corps website.
+Within this page, you can find various resources to help you learn about our unit, get in contact with us, RSVP for events, and much more.
+In our 11 years of operation, we been have awarded seven prestigious awards, by demonstrating the Navy Core Values of: HONOR, COURAGE, AND COMMITMENT!

 Fundraising, Recruiting, and Sponsors

-Without the help of our many sponsors, fundraisers, and recruiting trips, our unit would be struggling to be alive.
-So please donate to help us function as a whole and give an adequate experience to every cadet.
-In addition, to the fundraising and our sponsor like the Rotary Club, and Dominion Shooting range, recruiting plays a major role to our Company.
+Without the support of our sponsors, fundraisers, and recruiting trips, our unit would be struggling to stay afloat.
+So, if able and willing, please donate to help us give each and every cadet the tools and skills they can use as an adult.
+In addition, to fundraising, sponsorship from: the Rotary Club, and the Dominion Shooting range, uplifts our potential.
+Consequently, recruiting plays a major role to our unit.
 That is why it is so vital that we get new cadets to sign up.
 Nonetheless, if you are interested in our unit check out the cadet resources portion above to view the required forms, and or to get a waiver if interested in our fine Navy program.

-If you would like to learn more about the history of our unit, click the button directly below to find more information
+If you would like to learn more about our long history; please, click the link below!

 Are you Interested in joining?
 Check out our many teams and aspects that make up N.J.R.O.T.C.